 Dinner parties are grand

 You can invite your friends while also leaving a few seats open for people from your neighbourhood or beyond, if you like.
-These extra guests of honour can sign up after you post your notice on the Finnish Your Dinner website (opens June 18, link below) under Your Own Dinner Party.
+These extra guests of honour can sign up after you post your notice on the Finnish Your Dinner website under “Organise your own Finland 100 dinner party.”
 It’s a great way to share in the Finland 100 celebrations, no matter where you live or what nationality you are.

 Whoever posts the event sets the dress code, but the site recommends suggesting people wear some blue and white, the colours of the Finnish flag.
 Need tips about what to serve?
 Try including something from the official Finland 100 menu, or from ThisisFINLAND’s other Finnish recipe pages (links below).
 You can choose something that suits your ambition level and your locally available ingredients.
 However, the focus is mainly on bringing people together to enjoy each other’s company.

 Finnish embassies in a dozen countries around the world are throwing their own versions of Finnish Your Dinner parties.
-You can sign up on the Finnish Your Dinner website (starting June 18); look for Grand Dinner Party.
+You can sign up on the Finnish Your Dinner website; look for “Sign up for a dinner.”

 By ThisisFINLAND staff, June 2017